ibm-cloud-docs/power-iaas/removing-network-interface.md

   ```
   {: codeblock}

 This creates a copy of logical volume **lvname** to a file **lvname.dd** in file system `/file/system`.
-Make sure that wherever you write your output file to (in the example above to /file/system) has enough disk space available to hold a full copy of the logical volume.
+Make sure that wherever you write your output file to (in the example above to `/file/system`) has enough disk space available to hold a full copy of the logical volume.
 If the logical volume is 100 GB, you need 100 GB file system space for the copy.

-On the destination server, recreate the logical volume and the file system.
-Using an unmounted file system, run the following dd command to restore the backup copy:
+On the destination server, recreate the logical volume and the file system by using an unmounted file system.

+Run the following dd command to restore the backup copy:

 ```
 # dd if=/file/system/lvname.dd of=/dev/lvname
 ```
+{: codeblock}

-Afterwards, mounting the file system will provide access to the contents of the original file system.
+After you run the dd command, mounting the file system provides access to the contents of the original file system.